mylinuxforwork/packages-installer/README.md

 # Packages Installer

-> Please note: The script is currently in BETA.
+> Please note: The script is currently in BETA and in developement.
+Should not be used for production.
 Several tests are running on different Linux distributions.
+Release is planned for May 2025.

 Create an enhanced and multiplatform installation script for your favorite package collection, dependencies for your dotfiles configuration or for a single flatpak app.
 This is possible with the Packges Installer script.